 Casablanca, May 18, 1944

-Steve & John Falotico Meet their Father's aircraft
+Steve & John Falotico Meet Their Father's Airplane

 On October 6th, 2018 after "Beach City Baby's" first flight to Franklin, Pennsylvania we had the pleasure of finally meeting John & Steve Falotico.
 They are the sons of Sgt.
 John Falotico who was the radio operator on our C-53 in 1944 in North Africa when it had a landing incident.
 Through the USAF records we were able to track down John & Steve after months of detective work.
 Finally, Steve and John met their father’s airplane for the first time.
 It was a very emotional moment for everyone and it was an honor to meet them and help preserve a part of their families past.